 Good Things in Small Packages

 Children are not just small adults especially when it comes to nutrition.
 Every bite should deliver healthy nutrients for growing bodies and minds.
-Filling up on chips before the "real food" arrives is a bad habit for two reasons: they'll often consume too many calories and they won’t have room for the healthy items.
+Filling up on chips before the "real food" arrives may not leave much room for more nutrient-dense items.

-Depending on age of the preschooler – whether they need mashed bananas or are fine with finger foods – ask for cut up fruit while you enjoy an appetizer.
+Depending on age of the preschooler – whether they need mashed bananas or are fine with finger foods – try asking for cut up fruit while you enjoy an appetizer.
 It will keep them occupied and contribute to the one cup of fruit they need per day.

 Be a Cut Up